jenkinsci/pull-request-monitoring-plugin/README.md

 > ⚠️ WARNING: **Unique portlet ID**:
 > The id must be unique.
 Please make sure that the id is related to the plugin so that there are no conflicts with
 > other plugins.
-It is recommended to use the artifact id of the plugin or parts of it as suffix.
+It is recommended to use the artifact id of the plugin or parts of it as prefix.
 > If several portlets of the same class are created in the factory, it must be ensured that the ID is always unique
 > for each portlet!